Alain de Boismenu: Retirement and death

 Boismenu retired on 18 January 1945 (and was made a titular archbishop for his service to the Church) due to frail constitution and Pope Pius XII lauded the retired prelate for his dedication and commitment to pastoral zeal.
 That same pope would praise Boismenu on the occasion of his sacerdotal golden jubilee and would praise the prelate for his work in building up the Papuan Church.
 He lived in eremitical retirement among the citrus trees in Kubuna where he remained until his death.
 In 1949 the French Government of Vincent Auriol awarded Boismenu with the Cross of the Legion of Honor at their New Years Honors which was put through the French ambassador Pierre Auge in recognition of the prelate's dedication to the welfare and advancement of the Papuan people.

+During the visit of the Australian poet James McAuley to the mission at Yule Island in 1949, de Boismenu made a profound spiritual impression on him and contributed to his conversion to Catholicism.

 Missionaries flocked to his bedside when it became known that Boismenu was close to death in 1953.
 He greeted them and spoke with them before giving them a long look and said to them in a loud voice: "Stand firm".
 Boismenu died some moments after this on 5 November 1953 at 3:00 pm just as Christ's death was being read to him.
-His remains were interred close to those of Noblet and later his niece.
+His remains were interred close to those of Noblet and later his niece in Kubuna mission.